Per-module Base

 id: int | None = Field(default=None, primary_key=True)

-...create_module_base returns a SQLModel base that's bound to a private MetaData object.
-This isolation is what lets modules live side-by-side without their tables trampling each other's Alembic autogenerate output.
+...create_module_base returns a SQLModel base bound to a private MetaData object.
+This isolation is what lets Alembic autogenerate attribute each table to a specific module and what makes build_module_metadata() able to assemble the combined target metadata.

 The build_module_metadata() function

 Alembic's autogenerate needs a single MetaData object describing every table it should manage.
-Each module has its own — so host/alembic/env.py calls:
+Each module has its own — so host/migrations/env.py calls:

 from simple_module_db.base import build_module_metadata